YanisChrys/phoxinus_annotation/README.md

 # **Genome Annotation Pipeline**

-This is a repeat and gene annotation pipeline written in [snakemake](https://snakemake.readthedocs.io/en/stable/) and inspired by the [genofish annotation pipeline](https://www.sigenae.org/project_support/Genofish.html) that was developped to generate the annotation of a *Phoxinus sp.* genome assembly but can be used for many other vertebrate genomes and the output can be as sophisticated as your input databases are.
-This pipeline can provide a user-friendly and easy to run annotation pipeline with a lot of added functionalities and customizations that can be controlled from inside the *`config/config.yaml`*.
-The makefiles should ideally only be edited in case of a major program installation difference.
+This is a repeat and gene annotation pipeline written in [snakemake](https://snakemake.readthedocs.io/en/stable/) that draws inspiration from the [genofish annotation pipeline](https://www.sigenae.org/project_support/Genofish.html), albeit with new capabilities, major modifications and without the use of MAKER.
+We originally designed it for the annotation of a *Phoxinus sp.* genome assembly.
+However, its versatility allows it to be applied to various vertebrate genomes and the output can be as sophisticated as your input databases.

+The pipeline was designed with ease-of-use in mind and to allow the user to personalize the run as much as possible without the need for editing the code directly.
+All functionalities and customizations are manageable from the *`config/config.yaml`* file.
+Direct modifications to the makefiles should be reserved for instances of significant program installation discrepancies.
+It has been tested on an SGE cluster, and we encourage users on SGE or different systems to give their feedback.

-This pipeline uses RepeatModeler, RepeatMasker, Tandem Repeat Finder, and Dustmaker for repeat annotation and BRAKER3 for gene annotation.
+For repeat annotation, the pipeline employs RepeatModeler, RepeatMasker, Tandem Repeat Finder, and Dustmaker.
+Gene annotation is performed by BRAKER3.

 Table of Contents